Do Tudor Watches Hold Value? Are Tudor Good Investments?

-If you want a safe bet, go for the Heritage Black Bay reference 79230, Black Bay GMT 79830RB or Black Bay Fifty-Eight 79030n.
+If you want a safe bet, go for the Heritage Black Bay reference 79230, Black Bay GMT 79830RB, or Black Bay Fifty-Eight 79030n (or any of the other Black Bay 58 versions).
 These are the most popular models from the range, and therefore, they will also hold their value the best.

-These models will depreciate anything from 0% to 30% from the retail price, and this is actually very good numbers of how well they hold the value.
+These models will depreciate anything from 0% to 30% from the retail price, and if we look at the watch industry as a whole, this is quite a good value retention.
 Some watches from other manufacturers can depreciate as much as 50-60%.
 In some cases even more.

 Vintage Tudor watches